You are here

 The IUCN Commission on Environmental Law (CEL) is a network of environmental law and policy experts from all regions of the world who volunteer their knowledge and services to IUCN activities.
-Pace Professor Nicholas Robinson has served as Chair of IUCN CEL and is currently chair of its Arctic Law Specialist Group.
+Haub Professor Nicholas Robinson has served as Chair of IUCN CEL and is currently chair of its Arctic Law Specialist Group.
 Dean Emeritus Richard Ottinger is Chair of the Energy and Climate Change Specialist Group.
-Other Pace faculty and staff provide help to IUCN CEL as needed.
+Other Haub faculty and staff provide help to IUCN CEL as needed.

 IUCN World Conservation Congress

-As an active voting member of IUCN, Pace sends a delegation to IUCN’s World Conservation Congress, which occurs every four years and attracts thousands of registrants from around the world with the purpose of networking, educating, and setting policy for the organization and its members.
+As an active voting member of IUCN, Haub sends a delegation to IUCN’s World Conservation Congress, which occurs every four years and attracts thousands of registrants from around the world with the purpose of networking, educating, and setting policy for the organization and its members.
 Hundreds of events and workshops occur during the WCC, making it one of the world’s most dynamic environmental conferences.
 Our students, faculty and alumni prepare Motions for Resolutions of the Congress, participate in the Members Assembly and present workshops.

 At the World Conservation Congress in Jeju, Republic of Korea, Haub hosted a "Conservation Campus" on environmental adjudication.
 You can watch the workshops on IUCN's YouTube site.